Skippeh/ScheduleOne_UnityProject/README.md

 Only works with Unity Editor version 2022.3.32.

 **Before opening the project you need to copy dependencies from the game's Managed folder.
-Make sure you're on the alternate branch on Steam, otherwise they'll be missing (alternate branch uses Mono, main branch uses IL2CPP).**
+Make sure you're on the correct beta branch on Steam, otherwise they'll be missing (alternate and alternate-beta branches use Mono, main branch uses IL2CPP).**

+(The game branches have matching git branches in this repository)

 **DONT copy all files from the game's Managed folder**, just the ones that have a meta file in the `Assets/Plugins/ScheduleOne` folder.